-The Breville Smart Fryer isn't difficult to use, really, but it does have a learning curve.
+The Breville Smart Fryer isn't difficult to use, but it does have a learning curve.
 The presets are meant to make frying easier, but you need to get used to the controls.
-The knob allows you to select and scroll through the menu of presets, the timer and thermostat.
+You use the knob to scroll through and select from the menu of presets and set the timer and thermostat.
 This model includes an on light and an indicator that lets you know when the fryer is ready to use.
 Unfortunately, the fryer’s viewing windows fogged up immediately, so we couldn’t see the food inside.